I Had My First Ever 'Custom Cut' & It Genuinely Transformed My Hair

 Flipping my head up to check out the almost-finished cut, I’m not exaggerating when I say my jaw dropped.
 The transformation of the flatter lengths in the 'before' shot was undeniable and the addition of the shorter layers around my face gives the cut a '70s shag vibe.
 I feel as though I’ve got an on-trend haircut that works with my natural texture rather than requiring my hair to be styled into it.
 A few more dry snips later and I was on my way.

-The proof of the custom cut really was in the pudding, by which I mean the next time I washed and styled it myself with my current regime (Imbue Curl Energising Hydration Serum, £7.99, and Twist by Ouidad Weather Up Weightless Curl Defining Gel, £13).
+The proof of the custom cut really was in the pudding, by which I mean the next time I washed and styled it myself with my current regime.
 My curls are noticeably more defined throughout my hair, rather than the bulk being weighed down, and thanks to the newfound volume around the crown, I no longer have that 'spaniel' look.

 While I’m still experimenting to find my perfect curly hair routine, I’m so happy to have a cut that really gets the most out of my hair.